Ifycode-experiments/ESM-api-boilerplate-template/README.md

 # node-mongo-starter-kit
 The `node-mongo-starter-kit` helps to make mongoDB development in nodejs easier.
 Using the node-mongo-starter-kit has been made easier with the [node-mongo-cli](https://github.com/code-collabo/node-mongo-cli).
-While you can also choose to download/clone this starter kit directly from github, the cli let's you not only installs the node-mongo-starter-kit, but also allows you to add new model & controller files with content using simple commands.
-Opt for the cli for better experience.
+While you can also choose to download/clone this starter kit directly from github, the cli let's you not only install the node-mongo-starter-kit, but also allows you to add new model & controller files with content using simple commands.
+Opt for the [cli](https://github.com/code-collabo/node-mongo-cli) for better experience.

 ## How to use node-mongo-starter-kit
-Development environment has already been set up i.e. connection to server & db, eslint and babel transpiler.
+Development environment has been set up already i.e. connection to server & db, eslint and babel transpiler.
 For use locally, you need to have `mongoDB` [installed](https://docs.mongodb.com/guides/server/install/) with database and collection created and mongoDB running.
 If you choose to use `mongoDB atlas` then you don't need to have mongoDB installed - just turn on wifi/data connection, [create database and connect to your cluster](https://docs.atlas.mongodb.com/getting-started/).

 **Installation:**
 * Install starter-kit through cli or download from github.